 1. Circular construction at the neighbourhood level allows for buildings and spaces to be centred on the socio-economic needs of the community.
 Once the community’s needs are better understood, the overall use of construction materials can be reduced by repurposing old buildings and designing the new ones for assembly, disassembly, and recoverability.
 By integrating construction and demolition waste in the building environment and prioritising longevity and adaptability, buildings are turned into ‘material banks.’

 2. Servitisation or product-as-a-service offers the possibility of changing how systems are offered at home and businesses.
 It can improve resource and energy efficiency at the neighbourhood or household level, while reducing overall costs.
-Under servitisation, the technology provider retains ownership of the equipment (heating, cooling, lightning wp-contentliances, renewable electricity), while the customer pays only for the units they consume.
+Under servitisation, the technology provider retains ownership of the equipment (heating, cooling, lightning appliances, renewable electricity), while the customer pays only for the units they consume.
 As a result, the technology provider is incentivised to design goods with more extended durability, undertake preventive maintenance, and maximise end of life product recovery.

 3. Neighbourhood food systems reduce reliance on industrial supply chains, minimise food waste, promote the use of practices like composting, and increase access to green open spaces.
 By cultivating a (re)connection between people and nature, urban gardens and localised food supply chains contribute towards a circular mindset and more conscious consumption.